 In addition to my music lessons, I’m also a practitioner of The Feldenkrais Method.
-I finished my four years of training in October 2017, which means I’m qualified to teach Awareness Through Movement group classes and also one-on-one Functional Integration lessons.
+I finished my four years of training at the Chiemsse with Jerry Karzen in October 2017, which means I’m qualified to teach Awareness Through Movement group classes and also one-on-one Functional Integration lessons.
+Since then, I’ve also completed Jeff Haller’s IOPS Basel training.

 In Awareness Through Movement classes, we use slow, gentle movements to gain awareness of how we’re moving.
 We’re effectively feeding our brain and nervous system new information in the form of kinaesthetic sensations.
 With this new information, our nervous system can re-organise our movements to better fit the current situations.